nagasudhirpulla/taming_python/blog/skills/flask_forms.md

-## Skill - Forms with basic front-end and server-side validation in Flask web application
+## Skill - Forms with front-end and server-side validation in Flask web applications

 [Table of Contents](https://nagasudhir.blogspot.com/2020/04/taming-python-table-of-contents.html)